 I have been a target of management for awhile.
 They watch everything I do, but it’s not my nature to be silent or scared.
 I know when I am right.
 Last year, I went on strike to protest the retaliation my coworkers experienced when they spoke to the media and the public about the dirty water (if we had any water at all) that we were given to drink, the brakeless forklifts and the extreme temperatures inside the warehouse.

-seeking local elected official support for a dedicated dispatch nurse at Inland Valley Medical Center.
-The nurses are members of the Southwest Riverside Nurses Association
+Yesterday in Murrieta, about an hour north of San Diego, nurses and firefighters launched a campaign seeking local elected official support for a dedicated dispatch nurse at Inland Valley Medical Center.
+The nurses are members of the Southwest Riverside Nurses Association, who are being organized by the United Nurses Associations of California/Union of Health Care Professionals (UNAC/UHCP).

 “For months now, nurses and firemen have been asking the hospital to put patients first by ensuring a dedicated MICN in the emergency department.
 A Mobile Intensive Care Nurse needs to focus on working with paramedics to save lives in emergency situations.
 Inland Valley Medical Center must put patient safety first and ensure that MICNs are not assigned emergency patients as well as being responsible for answering paramedic calls,” said Inland Valley MICN Dave Colmer.